 You can automatically receive text and email notifications if anyone approaches your front door, allowing you to react and possibly prevent a burglary before they realize you are not home.

-THE THORNS: These are the things you are never told by the advertising companies wanting to sell you a video bell.
+These are the things you are never told by the advertising companies wanting to sell you a video bell.

 You must have a working doorbell already to allow the new video bell to work.
 The video bell uses the already existing wires at the door, to power the system.
 If the wire is missing or broken, it is next to impossible to hide a new wire inside of the exterior and well-insulated wall.